oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Firstly, the party:

 * satisfies the "CSAF publisher" role profile.
-* additionally satisfies the requirements 5 and 6 in section 7.1.
+* additionally satisfies the requirements 5 to 7 in section 7.1.

 Secondly, the party:

-* satisfies at least one of the requirements 7 to 10 in section 7.1.
+* satisfies at least one of the requirements 8 to 10 in section 7.1.

 Thirdly, the party:

 * satisfies the requirements 11 to 14 in section 6.1 or requirements 15 to 17 in section 7.1.

-> If the party satisfies requirement 8, it MUST also satisfy requirements 15 to 17.
-If it satisfies requirement 9, it MUST also satisfy requirements 11 to 14.
+> If the party uses the ROLIE-based distribution, it MUST also satisfy requirements 15 to 17.
+This is recommended.
+If it uses the directory-based distribution, it MUST also satisfy requirements 11 to 14.

 ### 7.2.3 Role: CSAF trusted provider